mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - :ref:`SaveNexusProcessed <algm-SaveNexusProcessed>` and :ref:`LoadNexusProcessed <algm-LoadNexusProcessed>` can now save and load a ``MaskWorkspace``.
 - :ref:`FitPeaks <algm-FitPeaks>` can output parameters' uncertainty (fitting error) in an optional workspace.
 - The documentation in :ref:`EventFiltering` and :ref:`FilterEvents <algm-FilterEvents>` have been extensively rewritten to aid in understanding what the code does.
+- All of the numerical integration based absorption corrections which use :ref:`AbsorptionCorrection <algm-AbsorptionCorrection>` will generate an exception when they fail to generate a gauge volume.
+Previously, they would silently generate a correction workspace that was all not-a-number (``NAN``).

 Bugfixes
 ########